akshayandy/BookStoreManagement/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
-The point of sale (POS) application developed using Netbeans is a comprehensive solution designed to meet the needs of businesses looking for a reliable and user-friendly platform for managing their sales transactions.
-The application offers a range of functionalities, including adding items, calculating the total, subtotal, tax, change, and payment method.
-It also includes a numpad for easy entry of amounts, clear, reset, pay, print, and exit options to streamline the checkout process.
-The application is designed to be simple and intuitive, with a clean and modern user interface, making it easy for users to navigate and operate.
-This POS application is an excellent choice for businesses looking for an efficient and robust sales management solution.
-I took almost 10 hrs to complete this project.
-SkillLync helped me by providing the wire-frames for all relevant feature pages
+The Book Store Management project is a portal designed to help users keep track of their personal book collection.
+With the ability to add any book with its details, users can easily manage their library and keep track of their reading progress.
+Additionally, the portal allows users to modify book details, delete books, and register new books to their collection.
+This project aims to simplify book management and provide users with an intuitive and easy-to-use interface.
+With its various functionalities, the Book Store Management portal is the perfect solution for book enthusiasts who want to stay organized and keep track of their literary adventures.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites
-You need Apache Netbeans software to work on this project.
+You need Eclipse EE edition, Tomcat Server, Spring Framework software to work on this project.
 Go to google and search,

 ```
-Apache NetBeans download, download the exe file.
+Download all the required softwares.
 ```

 ### Installing
 After downloading run the exe file.

-The inatallation is simple and easy. same as eclipse.
+The inatallation is simple and easy..

 ```
 After checking all the necessary tools are opted.Click install.